paige-chang/Music-Recommendation-System/README.md

 run('../data/user_data.tar.gz', '../data/music_data.tar.gz')
 ```

 ## Limitations

 One major impediment of applying reinforcement learning to recommender system is the lack of simulation platforms for sequential user interactions.
 This makes the full evaluation of MusicBox difficult, especially when it comes to reasoning about ordering of songs in a playlist.

+## Data

+I built MusicBox based on a real-world dataset from Spotify.
+As entire dataset is very large (e.g. 130 million listening sessions), I will not store it here on github.
+If you are interested, please check out their website [https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).

 ## Inspiration